Friday, 28 October 2011

 Directions: Get off a the Pasar Seni LRT station.
 Walk through the Dayabumi complex to get to the Square.

 There is so much to say about Kuala Lumpur.
-To put a bit of excitement, I will continue giving a Taste of KL in my blogs.
-I will put some links on information about the city that will help you move around easily What I saw in Malaysia, Kuala Lumpur in particular, is just beyond my expectation.
+To put a bit of excitement, I will continue updating a Taste of KL in my blogs.
+I will put some links on information about the city that will help you move around easily.

 1 comment: